• Home

 Serving Suggestions

-This whole roasted cauliflower would be fabulous to serve as part of a vegetarian main course or alongside any roasted meat protein.
+This whole roasted cauliflower would be fabulous for dinner parties as part of a vegetarian main course or alongside any roasted meat protein.

 Here’s a few suggestions for some vegetarian sides: